 10am, but flexible, depending on availability.
-Check-in is from 2pm; late arrivals can be arranged with prior warning for €30 (after 9pm) or €50 (after midnight.
+Check-in is from 2pm; late arrivals can be arranged with prior warning for €30 (from 9pm) or €50 (after midnight).

 Rates don't include the €66 fee for final cleaning – this must be paid on arrival.
 DestinationBCN does not offer breakfast.

 Free WiFi throughout.
 In room: Smart TV with satellite and Apple TV, minibar, tea- and coffee-making facilities, kitchenette with washer-dryer, dishwasher, oven and grill.

 The Paso Doble suite on the fourth floor exudes stylish comfort: designed in dark, chocolatey shades with rustic hardwood furnishings and exposed brick walls.
 There’s a generous living space with a floor-to-ceiling bay window giving great views of the Barcelona backstreets.
 The two bedrooms are huge and each has its own private French balcony.